hhaji/Applied-Machine-Learning/Data-Handling/README.md

 ## Datasets:
 The following resources may be helpful for those still undecided about their course projects.
+* [Open Datasets:](https://skymind.ai/wiki/open-datasets) A list of links to publicly available datasets for a variety of domains.
 * [DataHub](https://datahub.io/) has a lot of structured data in formats such as RDF and CSV.
 * [Datasets for Machine Learning](https://www.datasetlist.com)
 * [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php)